across the world

 Write off Bad debts: Bad debts that remained uncollected must be written off.
 QuickBooks can write off bad debts via Credit Memo.

-Consistently monitor your fixed assets: Change in Fixed Assets like depreciation must be updated at the end of each month.
+Consistently monitor your fixed assets: Changes in Fixed Assets like depreciation must be updated at the end of each month.

 Review Financial Statements: Evaluate all postings in the financial statements for errors, absent records, and abnormal balances.
 If you did find any unexpected transactions, recheck them and make the required adjustments.
 Printing and filing financial statements are a must for a perfect clean-up.